Subscribe to our newsletter

 There are a variety of alternate markets that exist and vary greatly from each other.
 Some involve betting over/unders, some involve the number of points a specific player will score, and some can even have to do with whether the coin toss is going to be heads or tails!
 Below is a list of common alternate markets:

-This particular alternate market has already been covered heavily in our buying points article, if you are unfamiliar with alternate point spreads I strongly suggest you go check out that article.
+This particular alternate market has already been covered heavily in our buying points article.
+If you are unfamiliar with alternate point spreads I strongly suggest you go check out that article.

 Essentially alternate point spreads allow you to bet on point spread markets that are not the main, or consensus line being offered at most sportsbooks.
 This will impact the odds that you get for these bets, more favorable spreads get you less favorable odds, but major sportsbooks offer a wide range of alternate spreads.
 There’s often value found in how these different books price these alternate markets.